davidlj95/ngx/projects/ngx-meta/src/README.md

 ### 2. Add it to your app

-#### For non-standalone, module-based Angular apps
+#### a) For non-standalone, module-based Angular apps

-> This is the default for apps generated with Angular CLI versions older than v17
+This is the default for apps generated with Angular CLI before v17

 Open your `app.module.ts` file and add at least the core module to the `imports` section.
 If you want to set metadata in each route's `data` using Angular's `Router`, add the routing module too.
 In order to set some standard `<meta>`s, let's add the standard module.